MaximilianSilchmueller/DVO-OsteoRisk-Calc/README.md

 8. **Changes to the Disclaimer:** This disclaimer may be changed at any time without prior notice.
 The most current version can always be viewed on our website.

-9. **Governing Law:** This disclaimer is subject to the laws of the country in which the software is distributed and should not be in conflict with these laws.
+9. **Governing Law:** This software may only be used in the German-speaking region (Germany, Austria, Switzerland, and other regions where German is an official language).
+The use of the software is subject to the laws of the respective country within this region.
+Any use outside these countries is expressly prohibited.

+10. **Severability Clause:** If any provision of this disclaimer is held to be invalid, illegal, or unenforceable, such provision shall be excluded to the extent of such invalidity, illegality, or unenforceability; all other provisions hereof shall remain in full force and effect.